hbckleikamp/NovoBridge/README.md

 <br>

 #### What is Novobridge?
-Novobridge is an automated pipeline for fast processing, and integrated annotation and visualization of *de novo* proteomics data, using Unipept.
+Novobridge is an automated pipeline for fast processing, and integrated annotation and visualization of *de novo* proteomics data.

 <br>